HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 or
 $ nvfortran ta=tesla:cc60 -Minfo=accel -o laplace_acc.exe laplace_acc.f90
 ```
-where the flags `-acc` and `-⁠ta=[target]` enables OpenACC directives.
-The option `[target]` reflects the name of the GPU device.
-The latter is set at [tesla:cc60] for the device name Tesla P100 and [tesla:cc70] for the device tesla V100.
+where the flags *-acc* and *-⁠ta=[target]* enables OpenACC directives.
+The option *[target]* reflects the name of the GPU device.
+The latter is set to be *[tesla:cc60]* for the device name Tesla P100 and *[tesla:cc70]* for the tesla V100 device.
 This information can be viewed by running the command `pgaccelinfo`.
-Last, the flag option `-Minfo` enables the compiler to print out the feedback messages on optimizations and transformations.
+Last, the flag option *-Minfo* enables the compiler to print out the feedback messages on optimizations and transformations.

-The generated binary (i.e. `laplace_acc.exe`) can be lauched with the use of a Slurm script
+The generated binary (i.e. `laplace_acc.exe`) can be lauched with the use of a Slurm script as follows
 ```bash
 #!/bin/bash
 #SBATCH --account=nn1234k